Now, on the topic of common psychic scams, that is, getting scammed by so-called, or fake, psychics, I do indeed have a lot to say!

 So, does that mean that we automatically assume that ALL accountants, doctors and lawyers are shady and untrustworthy?
 No, of course not.

-Well, lawyers, maybe.
+Well, politicians, maybe.

 Psychic Readers are a Profession Like Any Other